HUMSI — Human Security Initiative

 On January 14, 2026, an ICE agent shot and wounded Julio Sosa-Celis, a Venezuelan immigrant, during an enforcement operation in north Minneapolis following a traffic stop pursuit.
 The Department of Homeland Security initially claimed Sosa-Celis attacked an agent with a shovel and broomstick for three minutes, but video footage contradicted this account, showing only a 12-second confrontation with no sustained attack.
 Prosecutors had access to the video within hours but did not review it until nearly three weeks after charging Sosa-Celis and his housemate; both charges were subsequently dropped.
 Two federal ICE agents were placed on administrative leave after DHS determined their testimony was untrue, and they faced possible termination or criminal charges for apparent perjury.

-Oglala Sioux Tribe members detained by ICE at Minneapolis encampment, tribe refuses enforcement agreement
+Oglala Sioux Tribe members detained by ICE in Minneapolis encampment, tribe refuses enforcement agreement

 Jan 14, 2026Minneapolis, MN

-Multiple enrolled members of the Oglala Sioux Tribe, including three Oglala Lakota men, were detained by ICE at a homeless encampment near the Little Earth housing complex in Minneapolis on January 13, 2026, and transferred to an ICE facility at Fort Snelling.
-The tribe asserted that enrolled members are U.S. citizens by statute and fall outside immigration jurisdiction.
+On January 13, 2026, ICE agents detained multiple enrolled members of the Oglala Sioux Tribe, including at least three to four Oglala Lakota men, during a sweep of a homeless encampment near the Little Earth housing complex in Minneapolis.
+Three detainees were transferred to an ICE facility at Fort Snelling.
+The Oglala Sioux Tribe asserted that enrolled members are U.S. citizens by statute and fall outside immigration jurisdiction.
 Federal officials refused to provide information about the detainees unless the tribe agreed to an immigration enforcement agreement with ICE and DHS.
-Tribal President Frank Star Comes Out and the Oglala Sioux Tribe publicly rejected the condition, stating they would not compromise tribal sovereignty or authorize ICE operations on tribal land.
+Tribal President Frank Star Comes Out and the tribe publicly rejected this condition, stating they would not compromise tribal sovereignty or authorize ICE operations on tribal land.
 The tribe contacted Minnesota Lt.
 Gov. Peggy Flanagan to locate the detainees and issued guidance to members on asserting their citizenship rights.

 Immigration agents use chokehold on 16-year-old U.S. citizen